The Department of Internal Medicine is comprised of 15 sections that include

 Our faculty, often in conjunction with colleagues at Virginia Tech, the Virginia Tech Carilion School of Medicine, and the Fralin Biomedical Research Institute, carry out basic and translational research projects that form the basis for making accurate diagnoses and proper therapeutic decisions that lead the way forward to better treatment options and outcomes.

-The Department of Internal Medicine values interprofessionalism and practices it each and every day.
-Some examples of these interactions include interdisciplinary rounds on inpatient floors, collaborative work between physicians and advance clinical providers, and interactions with nurses, social workers, case managers, physical and respiratory therapists, administrators, chaplains, and many others to provide optimal patient care through education and research.
+The Department of Internal Medicine offers students exposure to the science of health systems and interprofessional practice.
+Some examples include interdisciplinary rounds on inpatient floors, collaborative work between physicians and advance clinical providers, and many others to provide optimal patient care through education and research.
+In addition, students learn firsthand concepts such as population health, quality and safety, health systems analysis, health care finance, value-based care, informatics, and health disparities.

 Not all student research projects are represented here, only those that have been published.